Isfahan: Safavid era

 As part of Abbas's forced resettlement of peoples from within his empire, as many as 300,000 Armenians (primarily from Jugha) were resettled in Isfahan during Abbas' reign.)
 In Isfahan, he ordered the establishment of a new quarter for these resettled Armenians from Old Julfa, and thus the Armenian Quarter of Isfahan was named New Julfa (today one of the largest Armenian quarters in the world).

+Shah Abbas would also oversee a transformation of the urban pattern of Isfahan.
+The plans included the new, rectangular Shah Square and the linear Chahar Bagh Boulevard.
+Between these two focal points of Isfahan's urban revitalization was a large garden, what is today the Hasht Behesht Gardens.
+The new, geometric, planned portions of Isfahan would stand out against the old city's complex street layouts, attracting foreign emissaries and wealthy residents along the Chahar Bagh.
+Shah Square would be adorned by 4 grand monuments on each side.
+Importantly to the north, a turquoise gate connected the new square to Isfahan's Grand Bazaar and old square, while to the south, the Shah Mosque would become the new primary place of worship for city residents.

 In the 16th and 17th centuries, thousands of deportees and migrants from the Caucasus settled in the city.
-Following an agreement between Shah Abbas I and his Georgian subject Teimuraz I of Kakheti ("Tahmuras Khan"), whereby the latter converted to Islam and submitted to Safavid rule in exchange for being allowed to rule as the region's wāli (governor), with his son serving as dāruḡa (prefect) of Isfahan.
+Following an agreement between Abbas the Great and his Georgian subject Teimuraz I of Kakheti ("Tahmuras Khan"), whereby the latter became Muslim and accepted Safavid rule in exchange for being allowed to rule as the region's wāli (governor), with his son serving as dāruḡa (prefect) of Isfahan.
 He was accompanied by a troop of soldiers, some of whom were Georgian Orthodox Christians.
-The royal court in Isfahan had a great number of Georgian ḡolāms (military slaves), as well as Georgian women.
+The royal court in Isfahan had a great number of Georgian ḡolāms (military servants), as well as Georgian women.
 Although they spoke both Persian and Turkic, their mother tongue was Georgian.
 Now the city had enclaves of those of Georgian, Circassian, and Daghistani descent.
-Engelbert Kaempfer, who dwelt in Safavid Persia in 1684–85, estimated their number at 20,000.
+Engelbert Kaempfer, who dwelt in Safavid Iran in 1684–85, estimated their number at 20,000.

-During Abbas's reign, Isfahan became famous in Europe, and many European travellers, such as Jean Chardin, gave accounts of their visits to the city.
-The city's prosperity lasted until it was sacked by Afghan invaders in 1722, during a marked decline in Safavid influence.
+During Abbas's reign, Isfahan became known in Europe, and European travellers, such as Jean Chardin, gave accounts of their visits to the city.
+The city was sacked by Afghan invaders in 1722, during a marked decline in Safavid influence.
 Thereafter, Isfahan experienced a decline in importance, culminating in moving the capital to Mashhad and Shiraz during the Afsharid and Zand periods, respectively, until it was finally moved to Tehran, in 1775, by Agha Mohammad Khan, the founder of the Qajar dynasty.

 In the early years of the 19th century, efforts were made to preserve some of Isfahan's archeologically important buildings.
 The work was started by Mohammad Hossein Khan, during the reign of Fath Ali Shah.